-HEL Performance calipers are offered in anodised, hard anodised or a GP inspired Nickel plating.
-These coatings protect the caliper from the elements and enhance the bike.
+HEL Performance calipers are offered in a GP inspired Nickel plating.
+This coating protects the caliper from the elements and enhance the bike.
 Our calipers have retained pins – they don’t have a pin going all the way through so to change the pads you remove the caliper bolts, slide the caliper out, remove and replace the pads and reattach the caliper to the forks.
 This means that the calipers can be blown out with air before reinstalling to make sure the inner surfaces are clean.
 We have used our integral bleed banjo bolts in the design which means less material is required in the caliper and that the bleed point is at the highest point.
 Our calipers also feature a complete fluid path.
 This means that there is a complete circuit running through the caliper meaning it is easier to remove air from the system when bleeding.
 Some calipers only feed from one side but with ours circulating the fluid around the whole caliper bleeding is simplified.

 Our calipers weigh in at 715 grams each without pads and feature stainless steel pistons.
 Stainless steel acts as a heat sink drawing the heat generated through braking which means heat takes longer to effect the brake fluid.
 Brake fluids boil at different temperatures depending on the fluid you use and so retaining heat in the pistons rather than heating up the fluid will enhance braking for longer periods of time – perfect on track.